Menu

 📍 quang binh

-Phong Nha Cave is the oldest and most historically significant cave in the Phong Nha-Kẻ Bàng UNESCO World Heritage Site - a 7.7km limestone grotto with an underground river, navigated by wooden boat through cathedral chambers of ancient stalactites and glowing formations.
+Phong Nha Cave is the oldest cave in the Phong Nha-Kẻ Bàng UNESCO World Heritage Site - a 7.7km limestone grotto with an underground river, navigated by wooden boat through chambers of stalactites, with the Son River flowing turquoise below.

 Son Doong Cave